songwongtp/Concurrent_Programming_with_C-11/README.md

 ### Locking Granularity (Locking of a resource should happen at an appropriate granularity)
 - Fine-grained lock:    protects small amount of
-    - locking 2 of this increases a chance of deadlock
+    - locking 2 of this will increase a chance of deadlock
 - Coarse-grained lock:  protects big amount of data
-    - locking 2 of this lower the opportunity of parallel computing
+    - locking 2 of this will decrease the opportunity of parallel computing